-- KICKER – Kicker has been manufacturing car audio equipment for decades and they’ve made a name for themselves producing arena-like sound systems that can fit in the trunk.
+- KICKER – KICKER is a well-established brand that has been manufacturing car audio equipment for decades.
+They are known for producing powerful sound systems that can fit in the trunk of a car.

-- Rockville – Rockville subs are known for high-quality bass and an affordable price tag, and they’re a particularly good choice for newcomers to the car audio upgrade world.
-Their smaller powered subs are easy to install and come with excellent wiring guides.
+- Rockville – Rockville is known for producing high-quality, affordable subwoofers.
+They are a great choice for those new to upgrading their car audio system, as their smaller powered subs are easy to install and come with detailed wiring guides.